JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 ![mapping_java_type](img/mapping_java_type.png)

-Configuring it once, JPA Buddy will remember the choice for following reverse engineering actions.
-You can always change it in the [settings](#type-mappings).
+JPA Buddy will remember data mappings for the subsequent reverse engineering actions.
+You can always change them in the [settings](#type-mappings).

 ### Map DB Views to JPA Entities

 JPA Buddy follows all best practices providing the most efficient mapping for DB views while reverse engineering:
-1. DB views do not have primary keys.
-Hence, JPA Buddy allows selecting a field or (often) a set of fields that can play the role of identifier for the target entity.
+1. DB views do not have the primary key.
+Hence, JPA Buddy allows selecting a field or a set of fields to use as the identifier for the target entity.
 2. Most of the DB views are immutable.
-So, JPA Buddy adds @Immutable annotation to the entity and generates only getters.
-And this will help to win a few points in the application performance.
+So, JPA Buddy adds `@Immutable` annotation to the entity and generates getters only.
+This helps to achieve better application performance.
-3. Entities representing DB views can only come from the database.
-To ensure developers don't create new instances in the business logic, JPA Buddy generates only a protected constructor with no parameters for the entity to meet the JPA specifications.
+3. If a JPA entity is mapped to a DB view, a developer should not be able to create a new instance of this entity in the business logic code.
+For such entities, JPA Buddy generates only a no-arg protected constructor to meet the JPA specifications.

 <div class="youtube" align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/QUXgJSkBJO8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 ## Reverse Engineering Columns

-During development, new columns can be added directly to the database table.
-JPA Buddy determines which columns already have the appropriate attributes and which do not.
+Sometimes, developers use the DB-first application development approach and add columns directly to the DB.
+After that, they need to update the JPA model.
+JPA Buddy can automate this process.
 To add attributes to the existing entity, choose Columns action in the Reverse Engineering section in JPA Palette.

 ![jpa_palette_reverse_engineering_columns](img/jpa_palette_reverse_engineering_columns.png)